Skip to content

 .. the parent directory of the current directory. cd .. change to the parent directory of the current directory

-~ the home directory cd ~ change to the curent user's home directory
+~ the home directory cd ~ change to the current user's home directory

 - the last directory you are working in. cd - change to the last directory you are working in.